Finding The Best Hard Money Loans

 Hard money loans have terms of between 12-36 months but can be longer on a case by case basis.
 They are most often structured with interest-only payments, such that the loan balance is never paid down during the life of the loan, but rather includes a balloon note for the entire loan balance at the end of the loan term.

 Rates and fees charged by hard money lenders are almost always higher than traditional loans.
-For example, rates are generally between 7% and 12%, but vary widely based on property type and use, location, and LTV.
+For example, rates are generally between 7% and 12%, but vary widely based on property type, location, and LTV.

 Fees charged on hard money loans will generally include 2-4 origination points.
 Origination points are a percentage of a given loan amount.
 1 origination points equals 1%, and for a $500,000 loan 1 origination point equals $5,000.
 Like traditional loans, hard money loans will also include processing, underwriting, and legal fees, along with all third-party costs such as title, escrow, appraisal as well as possible reserve requirements.